KMTrochez/Chat-Application/README.md

 # Python Chat Application
-Created by Kevin Trochez Grajeda and Jesus Perez Arias - Team 19
+Created by Kevin Trochez Grajeda and Jesus Perez Arias

 ## Features
 - View IP Address and port of all connected processes